Graylog2/documentation/pages/searching/csv_export.rst

    :align: center

 This will open a modal where you can choose the fields the CSV document should contain.
 The initial fields are based on the message table configured for the search page.
 It is also possible to define a limit.
-Because messages are loaded in chunks, all chunks up to the one where the limit is reached will be retrieved.
-Which means the total number of delivered messages can be higher than the defined limit.
+However, please note that because messages are loaded in chunks of fixed size, and because the final chunk will rarely end exactly at that fixed size, it is likely that the total number of messages exported will slightly exceed the number defined by the user.

 Clicking on *Start Download* will create the file based on the specified options and start the download.